Home Break-Even &

 Interest Paid: Mortgage interest paid up to that point.
 Principal is not counted here.

-Taxes + Ins. + Maint. + HOA: The running total of the major ownership costs outside principal and interest.
+Taxes + Ins. + Maint. + HOA + PMI: The running total of the major ownership costs outside principal and interest.
+PMI is included while LTV exceeds 80%.

 Cash Back: Roughly what you walk away with from the sale after selling costs and remaining loan balance are paid.